Categories

 Series: From Pastor’s Desk

-Beloved; grace, mercy and peace be multiplied to you abundantly from God our Father and Jesus Christ our Lord and Saviour.
-I am pleased to welcome you to the eleventh month of this year, the month of November 2025.
-My prayer is that God will open your eyes to see the right steps you need to take in utilizing His presence in your life for your breakthrough wherever are being hindered in life.
+Beloved: grace, mercy and peace be yours from God our Father and Jesus Christ our Lord and Saviour.
+I am delighted to welcome you to another week of the month of December 2025.
+I pray that God will continue to empower you to increase in usefulness in His hands, in Jesus’ name.
 Amen.

 Copyright © 2025, Reality Desk, a ministry of Alaythia Bible Church –This material is the sole property of Reality Desk.
 It may be copied for personal non-commercial use only in its entirety free of charge.
 All copies must contain this copyright notice.
 Please direct any questions you may have to pastor@abcministryng.com or call: 08037592851 (WhatsApp Number: 08146472876)